tweag/nickel/doc/manual/contracts.md

 One concerns open contracts.
 Merging never requires the presence of specific
-fields: thus, the contract `{bar | String}` attached to `foo` will actually behave as an open contract, even if you didn't use `..`.
+fields: thus, the contract `{bar | String}` attached to `foo` will actually behave like an open contract, even if you didn't use `..`.
 This might or might not be what you want:

 ```text